alefragnani/vscode-project-manager/README.md

 # Project Manager

-It helps you to easily access your **projects**, no matter where they are located. _Don't miss that important projects anymore_.
+It helps you to easily access your **projects**, no matter where they are located. _Don't miss those important projects anymore_.

 You can define your own **Projects** (also called **Favorites**), or choose for auto-detect **Git**, **Mercurial** or **SVN** repositories, **VSCode** folders, or **any** other folder.